microsoft/autogen/python/packages/autogen-magentic-one/interface/README.md

 # MagenticOne Interface

-This repository contains the interface for interacting with the MagenticOne system.
+This repository contains a previewe interface for interacting with the MagenticOne system.
 It includes helper classes, a log viewer, and example usage.